jantimon/html-webpack-plugin/examples/custom-insertion-position/readme.md

 # custom insertion example

-This example shows how you can define the position where the scripts are injected by setting `inject:false` and using the template parameters inside the `inside.ejs`
+This example shows how you can define the position where the scripts are injected by setting `inject:false` and using the template parameters inside the `index.ejs`

 The example is using the template parameters `headTags` and `bodyTags`